JBecnel/AeroWeather/_README.md

 **Justification**:
 - Python libraries were chosen for their extensive community support and flexibility in handling diverse tasks (e.g., data manipulation, visualization, and machine learning).
-- Streamlit is particularly well-suited for creating interactive dashboards quickly, requiring minimal frontend expertise.
+- Streamlit is particularly well-suited for creating interactive dashboards quickly and allows easier transition from Juypter notebooks.

 ---